someparty/someparty/source/articles/2018-06-10-bathed-in-light.html.markdown

 [Watch: Cuff The Duke - "Take My Money and Run" @ YouTube](https://youtu.be/FRNhPJ-qmhg "#")

 Burlington, Ontario melodic punk act [Shift-D](http://www.shift-dmusic.com/) are gearing up for the release of their new EP *This Message Will Self​-​Destruct*.
 That 8-song set arrives on June 21 via  Montreal's [Thousand Islands Records](https://thousandislandsrecords.bandcamp.com/).
-The band's unveilved another song from the collection, titled "Vicious Memory."
+The band unveilved another song from the collection, titled "Vicious Memory."
 You can check it out below.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4176901591/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=3525371158/transparent=true/" seamless><a href="http://thousandislandsrecords.bandcamp.com/album/this-message-will-self-destruct">This Message Will Self-Destruct by Shift-D</a></iframe>